What Are AI Detection Tools?

 The software grants a score in percentage to the user and often points out the precise parts of the text that caused AI detection.

 The research has indicated that the performance of these tools is severely compromised by the occurrence of both false positives and false negatives at alarming rates.
+Tools like Winston AI and others in the market have shown varying degrees of accuracy, highlighting the challenges in this technology.

 False positives constitute a great concern within the realm of AI detection.
 Research has revealed that the AI detectors tend to erroneously identify human-generated content as the work of a machine, particularly in the case of writing that is lucid, concise, and well-organized.